 While the American Dental Association (ADA) explains that cavities are especially common in children, people of all ages may develop cavities in any of their teeth if their oral hygiene routine is insufficient.
 Forgetting to brush your teeth, skipping your flossing routine and consuming sugary foods and drinks puts you at risk of developing cavities.

-To correct cosmetic issues that arise from a cavity on a front tooth, a dentist may recommend treating the cavity with either a crown, which is a tooth-shaped white colored restoration over the decayed tooth, or a veneer, which is a thin piece of porcelain bonded to the front surface of the tooth.
-Johns Hopkins Medicine explains that these options may require two or more dental visits, and they can also be designed to match the patient’s natural tooth color.
+To correct cosmetic issues that arise from a cavity on a front tooth, a dentist may recommend treating the cavity with either a crown, which is a tooth-shaped white-coloured restoration over the tooth, or a veneer, which is a thin piece of porcelain bonded to the front surface of the tooth.
+Johns Hopkins Medicine explains that these options may require two or more dental visits, and they can also be designed to match the patient’s natural tooth colour.
 Your dentist can help you determine the best treatment option for your individual situation.

 Preventing Tooth Decay

 No one wants to develop cavities.
 Fortunately, you can significantly reduce your risk of tooth decay with some simple steps.
 A good at-home oral hygiene routine is the first place to start.
 Remember to brush your teeth twice a day with fluoride toothpaste, and floss once per day.
 It’s also important to eat a balanced diet and try to limit foods and drinks with added sugars.
 See your dentist regularly for checkups and cleanings, too.

 If you develop a cavity in your front tooth or notice that your child has developed one, rest assured that these cavities can be treated.
 By taking simple precautions, you can reduce your risk of future tooth decay and help your whole family maintain healthy smiles.